StefanSilver/Dataloop-Documentation/Documentation/ui_slots/ui_slots.md

 - For Tasks - Task Browser
 - For Annotations - Annotation Studio

 Below, you will be able to find a visual description of how to do that for each of them.
+The process if very similar to what we did above, so no further descriptions are needed.

 ### Dataset
 ![image](https://user-images.githubusercontent.com/58508793/236268346-c9d98696-d492-4e6c-89e4-520ba05001f1.png)